dudarenko-dmitry/Pricer/README.md

 Task:
-Develop a Restful WEB project that fully implements one of the sets of requirements described below.
+Develop a Restful WEB project that fully implements the set of requirements described below.
 A web interface is not required; it is sufficient to implement an API for access through Postman/Insomnia.

 <<< Project.
 Food Price Monitoring Service >>>
-Application must have next functiofunctionality: o	User registration (administrators, regular users). o	Profile editing. o	Directory of product categories, directory of trading points. o	View a list of products by categories.
-Search and filtering. o	Ability to add/edit/delete a product. o	Ability to link the price to a specific product in a store at the current moment. ? o	Ability to track price dynamics for a specific product in a given period. o	Price comparison for items in different stores (at least two). o	Ability to graphically display price change dynamics. (returning an array of points in the response body of the REST method will be sufficient for graph construction) o	Ability to batch add information about prices and products (e.g., loading in CSV, xlsx format).
+Application must have next functionality: o	User registration (administrators, regular users).
+??? (which actions they should implement) o	Profile editing. o	Directory of product categories
+??? (separate table OR choose from ENUM) o	Directory of trading points.
+??? (divide on group or category by size for example) o	View a list of products by categories.
+Search and filtering. o	Ability to add/edit/delete a product. o	Ability to link the price to a specific product in a store at the current moment.
+??? (get it by GET-request OR create separate table with all prices' records) o	Ability to track price dynamics for a specific product in a given period.
+??? (use average price in all shops on date) o	Price comparison for items in different stores (at least two). o	Ability to graphically display price change dynamics.
+    (returning an array of points in the response body of the REST method will be sufficient for graph construction) o	Ability to batch add information about prices and products (e.g., loading in CSV, xlsx format).
+???(how transfer file in POST-request)

 <<< General Requirements for the Assignment >>>